Application Programming Interfaces, commonly referred to as APIs, are one of the most commonly used technologies in mobile applications.

 Therefore, securing the API is of immense importance.

-With software and app development growing in popularity, the use of API is also growing very common.
+With software and app development growing in popularity, the use of API is also becoming very common.
 In addition to this, the number of cyber attacks is also increasing.

 API Security Management